-Update: This offer for the Southwest Rapid Rewards® Priority Card has expired.
+Update: These offers for the IHG® Rewards Club Premier Credit Card and the Southwest Rapid Rewards® Priority Card have expired.
 Learn more about the current offers here.

 About a month ago Spencer wrote about how Chase introduced the new Southwest Rapid Rewards® Priority Card.
 Chase has been introducing all kinds of new cards recently (like The World of Hyatt Credit Card and IHG® Rewards Club Premier Credit Card).

 The new co-branded Southwest Card is especially lucrative for anyone who flies the airline with any frequency.